Syllabus 2024

 Instructor: Dr. Koji Miwa (miwa9_at_lambda.phys.tohoku.ac.jp)

-The new photon sensor, MPPC, has many pixels of avalanche photo diode (APD) in the sensitive area and the MPPC signal is the sum of all fired APD.
-By operating each APD in the Geiger mode, MPPC can have an enough large gain to detect a single photon.
+A semiconductor photodetector, MPPC, consists of a large number of pixels of avalanche photo diode (APD) in the sensitive area.
+The MPPC signal is created as the sum of the fired APD pixels.
+By operating each APD in the Geiger mode, MPPC can have enough gain to detect single photon.
 The sensitive area of MPPC is rather small (typical size is 1 x 1 mm2).
 However, MPPC can be operated in the magnetic field and its cost is rather low.
 Therefore MPPC is one of the best photon sensors to read out fine segmented scintillation detectors such as scintillation fiber detector.

-In this detector, a wave length shifting (WLS) fiber is embedded in the hole made on the surface of the scintillator.
-The scintillator hodoscope array consists of 128 scintillators with WLS fibers and has a layer configuration of 8 segments for X direction and 8 segments for Y direction.
-We try to read out the 128 channels of MPPCs with EASIROC board.
-As an advanced course, by making the special trigger with FPGA module, we try to measure the angular distribution of comic ray or the life time of the cosmic ray muon.
+In this lecture, you will acquire the skills to operate multi MPPCs using the EASIROC board developed for this purpose.
+First, we evaluate the basic performance and features of MPPC such as the relation between the operation voltage and signal gain.
+Then, we proceed to read out the scintillator hodoscope array by MPPC.
+In this detector, wavelength-shifting (WLS) fibers are embedded in the holes drilled in the surface of the scintillator.
+The scintillator hodoscope array consists of 128 scintillators with WLS fibers and has a layer configuration of 8 segments for the X direction and 8 segments for the Y direction.
+We try to read out the 128 channels of MPPCs by EASIROC board.
+As an advanced course, we try to measure the angular distribution of comic ray or the lifetime of the cosmic ray muon.

 [1] 次世代光検出器Pixelated Photon Detector : 生出秀行、音野瑛俊、山下了、日本物理学会誌 第66巻第01号 p.20.